ZTF SN Ia DR2: Impact of the galaxy cluster environment on the stretch distribution of Type Ia supernovae: Introduction

-Clusters of galaxies form at the intersections of the cosmic web and represent the largest gravitationaly bound structures in the universe.
-Their baryonic content is mostly made of a hot diffuse plasma called the intracluster medium (ICM) whose pressure tends to balance the matter infall caused by the gravitational potential produced predominantly by the dark matter halo.
-The late stages of cluster formation are characterized by very energetic events such as mergers with surrounding substructures and mechanical feedback from active galactic nuclei (AGN).
+Clusters of galaxies form at the intersections of the cosmic web and represent the largest gravitationally bound structures in the Universe.
+Their baryonic content is mostly made of a hot diffuse plasma called the intracluster medium (ICM), whose pressure tends to balance the matter infall caused by the gravitational potential that is predominantly produced by the dark matter halo.
+The late stages of cluster formation are characterized by very energetic events such as mergers with surrounding substructures and mechanical feedback from active galactic nuclei \citep[AGN;][]{rup23}.
 These events induce an increase in the entropy and temperature of the ICM, produce shock fronts, and promote turbulence in the cluster environment.
-This thus results in an overall lower star formation rate observed in cluster galaxies with respect to their field counterparts, and the typical (low) star formation rate of a galaxy has been shown to depend on its distance from the cluster center \citep[\emph{e.g.}][]{rak07,rak08,pas19}.
+This thus results in the overall lower star formation rate that is observed in cluster galaxies with respect to their field counterparts, and the typical (low) star formation rate of a galaxy has been shown to depend on its distance from the cluster center \citep[e.g.][]{rak07,rak08,pas19}.